calaldees/blog/optimisations.md

         * Every item should have a place where it goes.
 If you ever find the object not in it's correct place and it is not actively in use, return it to it's correct location.
         * By virtue of moving around your house you will clean/tidy as you go
         * Water droplets left in the shower will turn into crap, wipe them every day
+            * Plastic body scrubbers do not retain water and smell like sponges or flanenls
         * You will have multiple people using shared facilities.
 Keep all bottles/items out of the bathroom, (this inhibits efficient cleaning as they all have to moved to wipe any surface).
     * Kitchen sponges are bacterial colonies
         * Put them in microwave for 60seconds often